 To clear up any confusion we first need to define some terminology:

 - Vatican City is a city-state with clearly defined borders.
 It is an independent country surrounded by Italy, and presided over by the Holy See (the Catholic church’s jurisdiction), with its own leader (the Pope), currency (Vatican-issued euro), security force (the Swiss Guards), post office, etc.

 - Inside the walled borders of Vatican City are the Vatican Museums.
 These museums are vast and contain huge collections of art and stunning antiquities, and the world-famous Sistine Chapel.
 They make up a large part – but not all – of the Vatican buildings.

 - The rest of the space within the Vatican’s city walls is made up of chapels, ceremonial spaces, offices, accommodation, the papal apartments, the Vatican gardens, restaurants, shops, a bank, an auditorium (in which Papal audiences take place), and even a radio station.
 These are not generally open to the public, though it is possible to go on a guided tour of the gardens.

 When someone asks “are you going to visit the Vatican while you’re in Rome?” they likely mean the Vatican Museums.
-The Vatican Museums require you to book a guided tour or buy a timed ticket and take about four hours to go through, even to scratch the surface of the 8 miles of corridors, and to visit the Sistine Chapel.
+The Vatican Museums require you to book a guided tour or buy an entrance ticket and take about four hours to go through, even to scratch the surface of the 8 miles of corridors, and to visit the Sistine Chapel.
 (Note that if you opt for a guided tour, you usually get a skip-the-line visit to St. Peter’s Basilica via the papal corridor direct from the Sistine Chapel, meaning you don’t have to line up twice.)